Student Guide (including terms & conditions)

 17. Credit card payments

 Our website uses the Westpac Bank and/or PayPal (“third parties”) gateways for the processing of all credit card transactions.
 When making payments via these facilities your credit card details are directly transacted with these third parties and Plenty Training does not, at any stage, have access to your credit card details.
-In your dealings with the third parties, the session or data transfer, is conducted using industry standard Secure Socket Layer (SSL) technology.
+In your dealings with the third parties, the session or data transfer is conducted using industry-standard Secure Socket Layer (SSL) technology.
+Credit card payments incur a merchant fee of 1.1% which will be payable in addition to the course fee when paying via credit card.

 19. Product liability